-Contact our Morris County NJ Medical Malpractice Lawyers for Help
+Contact our Morris County NJ Birth Malpractice Lawyers for Help

 At Fronzuto Law Group, Attorneys at Law, we represent victims in a broad range of cases involving delayed C-sections.
 We understand the situations that merit an emergency C-section, and we understand the harm victims can suffer when the C-section is not performed in a timely manner, including uterine rupture, fetal brain damage and other issues.
-We conduct a complete investigation into every case to determine the extent of the injuries involved, the errors that led to them and who was responsible.
+Our attorneys conduct a complete investigation into every case to determine the extent of the injuries involved, the errors that led to them and who was responsible.
 We work to ensure that the negligent parties are held accountable and diligently seek the medical care and financial support you need.
-We prepare every case as if it were going to trial, and our opponents know that we will not hesitate to take your case to court in order to protect your interests.
-Contact one of our offices to schedule a free initial consultation about your delayed C-section claim: 973-435-4551 (toll free at 888-409-0816).
+Our birth injury attorneys prepare every case as if it were going to trial, and our opponents know that we will not hesitate to take your case to court in order to protect your interests.
+Contact our offices to schedule a free initial consultation about your delayed C-section claim: 973-435-4551 (toll free at 888-409-0816).